Thinking of joining a study?

 • 2.
 Desire to become pregnant within the following 12 months.

 • 3.
-Signs of current endometritis, incomplete abortion after miscarriage or induced abortion, or retained placental rests after delivery.
+Signs of current endometritis, incomplete abortion after miscarriage or induced abortion, or retained pla-cental rests after delivery.

 • 4.
-Undiagnosed post-coital bleeding or unscheduled bleeding (spotting with COC, patch, vaginal ring, hormonal IUD, implant allowed).
+Undiagnosed post-coital bleeding or unscheduled bleeding (spotting with COC, patch, vaginal ring, hormo-nal IUD, implant allowed).

 • 6.
-History of gastric bypass.
+History of gastric reduction or gastric bypass or use of weight-loss medicines.

 • 7.
-Previous or current liver illness, previous or current infection affecting the liver (such as Hepatitis) or moderately abnormal liver enzymes at screening (ALAT, ASAT or bilirubin \> 2 ULN).
+Previous or current liver illness, previous or current infection affecting the liver (such as Hepatitis) or mod-erately abnormal liver enzymes at screening (ALAT, ASAT or bilirubin \> 2 ULN).

 • 8.
-Current or previous cancer.
+Current or previous cancer or DCIS.

 • 9.
 Family history of endometrial cancer, except BRCA genome mutation.